microsoft/vscode-java-test/CONTRIBUTING.md

 - 👎 - downvote

 ### Writing Good Bug Reports and Feature Requests
-Inorder to let us know better about the issue, please make sure the following items are included with each issue:
+In order to let us know better about the issue, please make sure the following items are included with each issue:
-- Version of VS Code
+- The version of VS Code
 - Your operating system
 - Reproducible steps
 - What you expected to see, versus what you actually saw